Horse Grenadier Guards: Revolutionary 'common men'

 The Horse Grenadier Guards fought at the Battle of the Boyne, under the command of George Cholmondeley, then a lieutenant-colonel in the 1st Horse Guards.
 One of the Horse Grenadiers was reportedly the first casualty of the battle.
 They then saw foreign service during the Nine Years' War, fighting dismounted at the Battle of Steenkerque.
 In 1693, the three troops were amalgamated into one troop, known as the Horse Grenadier Guards, and Cholmondeley was made Captain and Colonel.
-Another troop, the Scots Troop of Grenadiers, was raised in 1702 as part of the Scottish Army, it was associated with the 4th or Scots Troop of Horse Guards.
-These became part of the British establishment in 1709, and the Scots grenadiers became the 2nd Troop of the Horse Grenadier Guards, while the English troop was 1st Troop.
+Another troop, the Scots Troop of Grenadiers, was raised in 1702 as part of the Scots Army, it was associated with the 4th or Scots Troop of Horse Guards.
+These became part of the British Army in 1707, and the Scots grenadiers became the 2nd Troop of the Horse Grenadier Guards, while the English troop was 1st Troop.

 From the June 1691 Battle of Leuze, to the Peace of Ryswick, the Horse Guards and Horse Grenadiers had been exclusively in Britain and saw little action.
 Most of the Life Guards were deployed as King William III's bodyguard, but others were as troops of Horse Grenadiers as a regiment of horse.
 During the reigns of Queen Anne and George I they were deployed to keep the peace.
 The rivalry between the two regiments was intense.
 While Life Guards escorted General Frederick Schomberg, 1st Duke of Schomberg to a royal reception, the Horse Grenadiers were relegated to the baggage train.
 They considered they were being treated as if second rate.
 But thanks to the Life Guards class as private gentlemen, an insult to Willem van Keppel, 2nd Earl of Albemarle in 1719 only required an apology; the matter never reached court.
 'Private gentlemen of the right quality' were expected to join a Household regiment as they were expected to carry out public duties.
 By contrast Robert Walpole's policy of isolationism from continental wars frustrated the Blues and Royals, who were used to police riots and on anti-smuggling patrols.